 If you want a combination of beaches, history, and charm―on a budget―you can’t do much better than St. Augustine.
 This quaint city, with its centuries-old buildings, historic fort, and brick-lined streets feels like a little bit of Europe in Florida.

-Stay right by the beach for just around $100 a night (including breakfast) at the St. Augustine Inn.
+Where to Stay: Stay right by the beach for just around $150 a night (including breakfast) at the St. Augustine Inn.

 Lake of the Ozarks, Missouri